mozilla/glean/docs/user/reference/general/initializing.md

 The Glean SDK should be initialized as soon as possible, and importantly, before any other libraries in the application start using Glean.
 Library code should never call `Glean.initialize`, since it should be called exactly once per application.

+{{#include ../../../shared/blockquote-info.html}}

+##### Release channels

-> **Note**: if the application has the concept of release channels and knows which channel it is on at run-time, then it can provide the Glean SDK with this information by setting it as part of the `Configuration` object parameter of the `Glean.initialize` method.
+> If the application has the concept of release channels and knows which channel it is on at run-time, then it can provide the Glean SDK with this information by setting it as part of the `Configuration` object parameter of the `Glean.initialize` method.
 For example:

 ```Kotlin
 Glean.initialize(